boneycircuitry/megamega2612/README.md

 The programs for both ATmegas are handled entirely by interrupts with no polling whatsoever.

+I included the original code I wrote for the YM2612 controller in assembly, but it doesn't work.
+Any input as to what I did wrong would be appreciated.

 If anyone implements this, you might find some noise on the output when SPI data is being sent.
 If you're able to resolve this please let me know!

 On the schematic: